iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 I believe that Cascable is a pro-level tool and should command a pro-level price — particularly for a niche app in the physical photography sector.
 Yes, $25 is a *huge* barrier to entry on mobile, and our 1.x sales show that.
 However, the problem we need to solve is showing users that the app is worth the price it commands.

-At the most basic level, yes, it was.
+At the most basic level, yes, it was the right thing to do.
 Cascable is earning more money than it was than when it was paid-up-front.
 However, there's a lot more to it than that!

 For several months, my plan was to have the app work with basic features for free, and implement a single In-App Purchase for $25 to unlock the whole app.
 However, after some discussion, we ended up shipping *four* separate In-App Purchases, as follows: